pimcore/platform-version/doc/01_Setup.md

 ### Setup with existing project

-Use following steps to setup Pimcore Platform Version in an existing project:
+Use following steps to set up Pimcore Platform Version in an existing project:
 - Install platform version via `composer require pimcore/platform-version` and follow steps described below to install further Pimcore modules.
 Eventually you need to adapt versions of other pimcore packages to apply to versions required by platform version.
 Please follow instructions of composer.

 ### Setup with new project

-Use following steps to setup Pimcore Platform Version for a new project:
+Use following steps to set up Pimcore Platform Version for a new project:
 - Get skeleton via `composer create-project pimcore/skeleton my-project`.
 - Install platform version via `composer require pimcore/platform-version`.
 Eventually you need to adapt versions of other pimcore packages to apply to versions required by platform version.
 Please follow instructions of composer.